e-karahan/Covid19-Tracker/README.md

 > in addition you can learn the React basics
 > by examine this repository.

-You can just simply clode this repository any folder you want and open your favourite Terminal and simply run these commands.And you good to go :).
+You can just simply clone this repository any folder you want and open your favourite Terminal and simply run these commands.And you good to go :)

 ```sh
 $ cd covid-19-tracker